uwsampa/accept/README.md

 * `bin/`: Helpful scripts for developing EnerC as well as the front-end scripts `enerclang` and `enerclang++`, which act as C and C++ compiler executables.
+* `clang/`: This git subrepository contains our version of Clang, which is hacked to support type qualifiers.
+After running `fetch_llvm.sh`, there will be a symlink to this directory at `llvm/tools/clang`.
 * `checker/`: The Clang plugin that checks the EnerC type system and emits annotated LLVM bitcode.
 * `checkerlib/`: This is a subrepository (hosted as a separate git repo